How I Choose Books to Review on My Blog Banner

 As a small blogger, I need help promoting the review, and more often than not, I get minimal support from authors on this.
 So, if I know up front that I’m on my own in promoting their book, I’ll probably hold out for another author who might actually help me out.

-Even authors who are represented by an agent don’t usually help out in this area.
+Even authors who are represented by an agent or are working with a publisher don’t usually help out in this area.
 Agents tend to go silent after they send me the book to read.
 Even when I send them a link to the post and ask them to share it, I usually don’t hear back or receive a short email back stating that they will.
 But I don’t usually see that reflected in the post’s views.

 However, lately, I am finding that there are plenty of authors without an online platform whose book review posts do well, sometimes even better than those who do help me promote.
 So, I have been easing up on this requirement.
 But I still encourage you to put together an email list, a website, or at least set up one social media account and try to gain some followers so that you can help spread the word.